KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 ## Bazzite on the Steam Deck

+!!! attention

-> **Attention**: XHCI has to be set as the USB Mode for the Steam Deck for our ISO to boot!
+    XHCI has to be set as the USB Mode for the Steam Deck for our ISO to boot!
 If it is set to DRD, please change it in your BIOS settings, and more information can be found [here](https://github.com/ublue-os/bazzite/issues/808#issuecomment-1963141866).

 ### Status